ArekBalysNordic/connectedhomeip/examples/lighting-app/nrfconnect/README.md

 [nRF Connect platform overview](../../../docs/guides/nrfconnect_platform_overview.md) to read more about the platform structure and dependencies.

 By default, the Matter accessory device has IPv6 networking disabled.
 You must pair it with the Matter controller over Bluetooth® LE to get the configuration from the controller to use the device within a Thread or Wi-Fi network.
 The device starts advertising automatically and you can commission the device within 15 minutes.
 If the advertising time elapsed you can re-enable it using buttons.
-See [Bluetooth LE advertising](#bluetooth-le-advertising) to learn how to do it.
+See [Bluetooth LE advertising](#bluetooth-le-advertising) to learn how to do this.
 The controller must get the commissioning information from the Matter accessory device and provision the device into the network.

 You can test this application remotely over the Thread or the Wi-Fi protocol, which in either case requires more devices, including a Matter controller that you can configure either on a PC or a mobile device.